 We will arrive at Patriot Place by 8:15 p.m. and WSBE Rhode Island PBS studios by 9 p.m.

 Please note: The itinerary is subject to change.
 This tour involves activities such as walking for a period of time, climbing steps, navigating uneven terrain and getting on and off transportation.
+All attractions on the itinerary are handicap accessible.
+The final attraction, the Candlelit Ghostly Walking Tour, does take you through the streets of Salem, which includes cobblestone streets.
 It is the responsibility of the traveler to review the itinerary and determine if it is suitable for his/her physical condition.
-The trip is subject to cancellation if the minimum occupancy is not reached, thank you.